The Best Credit Card Perks Beyond Points and Miles

 When delays occur, or you just have long layover, the only thing nicer than relaxing in a business lounge is doing so without having to pay extra.
 When there is a problem with my trip, I enjoy utilizing the shorter lines and more highly trained staff at the business lounges rather waiting in long lines to speak with the standard customer service representatives in the rest of the airport.
 One of the key features of these lounges is their workstations with Wi-Fi access, which allow me to pass the time during a delay while getting some work done.

 Delta, United, and American each offer premium credit cards that come with free admission into their business lounges.
 Less frequent travelers might take advantage of the United Explorer card or the some of the Citi AAdvantage cards that come with two free lounge visits as a sign up bonus.

 Some of the most popular credit card perks now include the special access privileges once reserved just for elite frequent fliers.
 Holders of the Delta SkyMiles Gold, Platinum, and Reserve cards enjoy early boarding and one free checked bag.
 American Airlines fliers with a Citi Executive AAdvantage card receive priority service at check-in and security screening as well.
-Continental Airlines Presidential Plus card members will receive all of these perks, plus two free checked bags and priority baggage handling.

 With right card in my wallet, I no longer have to arrive at the airport as early to avoid potential backups at security.
 This is invaluable when you’re traveling with young children who might get cranky in long airport lines.